 When cherry blossoms bloom depends heavily on location and temperature.
 For further details visit コチラのサイト or get the latest update on the JMA homepage.

-Here are a few of our top picks in Tokyo!
+Here are a few of our top picks for seeing cherry blossoms in Tokyo!

 Right in the heart of Shinjuku is a sprawling garden with greenery that reflects the changes in the four seasons.
 There are 65 species of cherry blossom trees in this park totaling around 1,100 trees in all.